-As we’re sure you’re aware, the initial Brexit deadline has now been moved to the 12th April but could be pushed back even further to the 22nd May.
+As we’re sure you’re aware, the initial Brexit deadline has now been moved to the 31st October but could be pushed back even further.
 Whatever the date, there is still a very high possibility that the UK will leave the EU without a deal in place.

 Currently, UK drivers are free to drive in all countries currently part of the EU or European Economic Area (EEA) if you have a valid British or Northern Irish licence and valid car insurance.
 With any standard car insurance policy, you automatically get third-party cover with some providers even offering a fully comprehensive cover upgrade.

-From the 12th April, if the UK leaves the EU without a deal, drivers will need a Green Card in order to prove they are properly insured to drive in the EU.
+From the 31st October and thereafter, if the UK leaves the EU without a deal, drivers will need a Green Card in order to prove they are properly insured to drive in the EU.
 A Green Card is an international certificate of insurance which proves that you have the minimum level of insurance required by the country you’re driving in.

 You will only be able to get this upgrade from our customer care team by using the web chat feature on our website.
 You’ll speak directly to our helpful team who will be able to get a Green Card sorted for you as quickly as possible.